Benefits & Leave 11 min

 • Italy has strong labor unions and pro-worker policies, often administered regionally.

-• Italy’s government is particularly focused on correct classification of workers as either employees or contractors.
+• Italy’s government is particularly focused on correct the classification of workers as either employees or contractors.
 Even innocent misclassification opens employers up to hefty penalties, potentially including loss of intellectual property.

 • Italian employees are paid monthly.
-Employees are typically guaranteed an additional “13th month” salary, paid in December.
-Depending on the industry and the labor contract, some may also be entitled to a “14th month” payment the summer after the year in question.
+Employees are typically guaranteed an additional “13th-month” salary, paid in December.
+Depending on the industry and the labor contract, some may also be entitled to a “14th-month” payment the summer after the year in question.

-• The exceptional Italian public health network, the Servizio Sanitario Nazionale (SSN),supports high-quality basic care, but offering additional private insurance provides employees with more choice and flexibility.
+• The exceptional Italian public health network, the Servizio Sanitario Nazionale (SSN), supports high-quality basic care, but offering additional private insurance provides employees with more choice and flexibility.

 • Italy’s complex employee benefits regulatory system, as well as the high costs of funding mandatory employee insurance and other benefits in the country, make working with independent contractors a more attractive option for some businesses.
 A company should only make this and other structuring decisions based on experienced in-country legal advice.